Zabuelis/IRC_ChatBot/document.md

 - ignore user0000.
 Up to 10 users if this limit is exceeded the chat bot will send a notification.
 Example ignore kaza5555.
 Currently user name is expected to not be longer than 9 symbols.
 - poweroff - send a command to shutdown the bot without leaving the irc channel.
 - donotchat #Unix - adds a channel to muted channel list, where the bot will not interact with anyone.
 Up to 32 channels, channel name is expected to be no longer thab 63 symbols.
+- topic number.
+Example topic 1.
+Sets a topic that LLM should reference its responses on.
+Currently only to topics are available. topic 1 = "Topic:Unix", topic 2 = "Topic:Cooking", topic 0 = "No specified topic".
+If the number is exceeded the bot will allert you or in case of double digit the first number will be used and if it does not exceed the limitations appropriate topic will be selected.
 - More will be added...

 ## UNIX Internals